candacedocatdance/Candace-Do/_posts/2026-07-17-first-phd-journey.md

 This time has been a real eye-opener.
 It has fueled my motivation.

-After the meeting sections with VISEMI team, Ambassador team and Make Big Change team, I am now more determined than ever to achieve my "U.S. dream." :D
+After the meeting sections with VISEMI team, Ambassador team and Make Big Change team, I am now more determined than ever to achieve my dream :D